 - Clean the condenser (outdoor) and evaporator (indoor) coils using an approved product

-- Empty the drain pan to prevent rusting and algae growth.
-If the pan doesn’t drain almost completely, have a professional adjust it so it drains properly.
+- If applicable, empty the drain pan to prevent rusting and algae growth (if the pan doesn’t drain almost completely, have a professional adjust it so it drains properly)